 This is a new recipe that I’ve only just started adding into my diet on a regular basis, ever since my naturopath recommended it to me.
 She suggested I incorporate it into my diet as a way to help reduce radiation exposure in my body, especially since they’ve started turning on the 5G networks around Australia (and also worldwide).

-There is a lot of controversy around 5G and it’s impact on the human body, and it will be a long time before we actually know the impact it has on us and the world (i.e. ecosystems, wildlife, etc).
-I do share a bit about the research uncovered so far on 5G and the level of radiation it produces (e.g. EMFs) in my blog post here (if you want some extra reading 😉 ).
+There is a lot of controversy around 5G and it’s impact on the human body, and it will be a long time before we actually know the impact it has.
+I do share a bit about the research uncovered so far on 5G and the level of radiation it produces (i.e. EMFs).

 Now why do apples help with radiation exposure?

 Glad you asked.
 Apples are rich in pectin, which has the ability to bind to radioactive materials and eliminate them from the body.
 So, as the saying goes, “an apple a day keeps the doctor away,” in helping to fight radiation.

 Other foods that may help protect against radiation exposure include:

 - Cilantro (a.k.a coriander) – May help move heavy metals and radioactive material out of cells and allow the body to detox them from the body.

 - Pears – Also high in pectin which helps bind to radioactive residues/materials and remove them from the body.

 - Kelp, seaweed and sea vegetables – Contains organic iodine which will drench the thyroid so that no more iodine is needed by the body, preventing radioactive iodine from being absorbed.

 - Spirulina – May help reduce radiation exposure (was used during the Chernobyl disaster, according to David Herzog, “a dose of 5g of spirulina over 45 days was used and successfully helped in fighting radiation poisoning.”